Peterkamoah/transacteasy/docs/PRD.md

 *   **User Stories**:
     *   As a developer, I want a clear PRD to understand the product vision and goals.
     *   As a developer, I want a task list derived from the PRD to track implementation progress.
+    *   As a developer, I want a changelog that documents major AI-driven code changes in a commit-style format to understand the evolution of the codebase.

 ---